-JNU student Sharjeel Imam's house raided in Bihar, detain relatives
+JNU student Sharjeel Imam's house raided in Bihar, relatives detained

 Detained Bhim Army Chief forcibly being sent back to Delhi

 "But I can guarantee that upon learning about the cases, he will appear before the investigating agencies and fully cooperate in the probe."
 She said that it has been a long time since she met her son though she had a telephonic conversation with him a few weeks ago.

-"He was obviously disturbed by the CAA and fears of the National Register of Citiznes (NRC) about being implemented across the country which, he said, would affect not just Muslims but all poor people," she said.
+"He was obviously disturbed by the CAA and fears of the National Register of Citizens (NRC) about being implemented across the country which, he said, would affect not just Muslims but all poor people," she said.

 In fact, after 15 days of Shaheen Bagh protest, he had asked the agitators there to withdraw and watch the situation for a month, and then decide on the further course of action, she said.

 "But they refused to relent.
 He was calling for a 'chakkajam' (road blockade).
 He is just a kid and not capable of instigating people for secession," she added.